Elijah-Phifer/phaser_demo/README.md

 This is the only interface you need to control the player, move the star, or check the game state.
 All commands return **Promises**, so you can safely chain them (or `await` them).

+Look at the `demo.js` file for a working example.
+To see it run, just refresh the page.

 ---

 ## Setup